• NO_CORRELATI

 Yes but it must be kept on a lead at all times because the lake is within the Adamello Brenta Natural Park.

-Why doesn’t the lake turn red any more?
+Why doesn’t the lake turn red anymore?

 The algae tovellia sanguinea, which used to cause the waters to turn red, still exists in the lake but in much lower concentrations.
-The most likely reason for the lake no longer turning red is the lack of certain nutrients in the lake’s waters, such as those from cow’s droppings in the summer pastures.
+The most likely reason for the lake no longer turning red is the lack of certain nutrients in its waters, such as those from cow’s droppings in the summer pastures.

 Are refreshments available at the lake?